pavelshtanko/cv/README.md

 Ride-hailing application.
 The fastest growing app in Latin America.
 Part of FreeNow group.

-Fraud, security, and safety.
+Fraud, security and safety.

 Did:
 - Data pipeline for all incoming "signals"
 - Data processing and aggregation
-- Involved in microservices architecture design
+- Microservices architecture design
 - Building and designing of the fraud prevention rules
-- Implementation and designing of the connections between big data and microservices
+- Handling of the data inside the big data stack in order to react fast on new fraudulent cases
+- Heavily involved in hiring process
+- Strangling of the legacy code

 Technical details